-Program Program does not lead to licensure or Licensure Not Required Meets Requirements Does Not Meet Requirements No Licensure Determination Notes BS Health Care Administration Does not lead to Licensure - Licensure not required to work in field.
-BS Nursing Does not lead to Licensure admission to the program requires that applicants maintain an active and unencumbered license as a registered nurse and be employed as a registered nurse (RN).
-BS Physical Therapist Assist Does not lead to Licensure Applicants to this degree program must have graduated from a PTA program accredited by CAPTE.
+Program Program does not lead to licensure or Licensure Not Required Meets Requirements Does Not Meet Requirements Notes BS Health Care Administration Program does not lead to licensure BS Nursing (RN to BSN) Program does not lead to licensure admission to the program requires that applicants maintain an active and unencumbered license as a registered nurse and be employed as a registered nurse (RN).
+BS Physical Therapist Assistant Program does not lead to licensure Applicants to this degree program must have graduated from a PTA program accredited by CAPTE.
 This is a degree completion program.
 Licensure/certification as a PTA in a state within the United States is required prior to taking courses in semesters three and four.
-BS Rad Sciences Does not lead to Licensure Applicants to this degree completion program must hold an American Registry of Radiologic Technologists (ARRT) certification.
-BS Res Therapy Does not lead to Licensure Applicants to this degree completion program must be registered respiratory therapist (RRT).
+BS Radiologic Sciences Program does not lead to licensure Applicants to this degree completion program must hold an American Registry of Radiologic Technologists (ARRT) certification.
+BS Respiratory Therapy Program does not lead to licensure Applicants to this degree completion program must be registered respiratory therapist (RRT).